 Much of the organizational work of the general strike had been done in St. Petersburg by a newly-formed organization, the Soviet of Workers’ Deputies (“soviet” means “council”).
 In addition to its organizational work, the Soviet distributed food, organized a militia, and published a newspaper.
 Leon Trotsky was one of its leaders.
 The St. Petersburg Soviet was so successful that workers in fifty other cities set up their own soviets.
 The Mensheviks supported the soviets because they facilitated the workers’ participation in a democratic movement, and the Bolsheviks slighted them because they were insufficiently hierarchical.
 The St. Petersburg Soviet ceased to exist in December 1905, but was the direct antecedent to the Petrograd Soviet that participated in the revolution of 1917.

 The tsar issued the October Manifesto in an attempt to diffuse the crisis by making concessions to middle-class liberals.
 The manifesto created an elected assembly, the Duma, with limited powers.
-The tsar still appointed the prime minister and the council of ministers, and these officials were not answerable to the Duma.
+The tsar continued to appoint the prime minister and the council of ministers, and these officials were not answerable to the Duma.
 The tsar could dissolve the Duma and call for new elections whenever he wished.

 The 1905 uprising caused both Lenin and Trotsky to rethink their expectations about revolution in Russia.